- What is Excel Power Query?

 Knowing your way around Excel formulae is a helpful skill, especially if you work with large datasets and multiple worksheets at once.
 In another article, we showed you the two basic procedures to transfer data from one Excel worksheet to another automatically as a simple alternative to manual copy/paste.
 Although the Copy and Paste Link and Worksheet Reference functions can make your life easier, Excel has integrated features that require even less effort.

-In this article, we’ll show you how to use Power Query in Excel to import data from various sources, combine and merge tables according to your preferences; all without having to learn any specific code.
+In this article, we’ll show you how to use Power Query in Excel to import data from various sources and combine and merge tables according to your preferences, all without having to learn any specific code.